Hands-On Workshop

 1. Open Visual Studio Code

-2. Click File>Open and then navigate to your home directory where you should see your my-project folder
+2. Click File>Open Folder and then navigate to your home directory where you should see your my-project folder

 5. Go back to File and select Auto Save.
 This will come in handy later.